 Instructors possess the prerogative to address disruptive or coercive academic misconduct committed by a student in a course in an unofficial manner.
 After meeting with the student to attempt resolution, instructors may elect to apply a sanction within the context of that course and with the agreement of the accused student.

 If informal resolution is not achieved or if the student persists in the disruptive or coercive behavior, instructors shall report the behavior to the chair of the department within which the course is offered and through which the student is registered (in the case of cross-listed courses).
 A conference will be held within ten business days between the student, instructors, and chair in order to resolve the case.
 The instructor and/or the student may wish to solicit testimony from other students in the course in which misconduct is alleged.
 Academic sanctions may be suggested by either the instructor or department chair.
 The department chair will determine whether misconduct has occurred and contact both instructor and student within three business days.
 When the department chair issues a determination, the instructor will produce a brief report of the charge and the conference, including clarification on any academic sanctions.
-The instructor, department chair, and student must sign this report.
+The instructor and department chair must sign this report, and the student must have an opportunity to sign this report.
 Resolution of the case requires instructors and student agreement in the form of each person’s signature on the report.
 The report will be sent to the department who will send copies of the document to the dean of the college and the Office of Academic Affairs.

 If the student or instructor wishes to dispute the determination of the department chair, then she/he must file a written appeal by contacting the dean of the college within three business days of receiving the department chair’s letter.
 Upon request from the dean, the department chair must provide to the dean all information and materials regarding the case and a response to the appeal.
 Within ten business days of receiving the report, the dean/associate dean will hold a conference with the instructor and the student.
 The dean/associate dean will determine whether academic misconduct has occurred and contact the instructor, student, and department chair within three business days.
 The dean/associate dean may choose to keep the original report, amend the previous report, or produce her/his own new report on the case of academic misconduct.
 Resolution of the case requires instructors and student agreement in the form of each person’s signature on the report.
 The dean must report the resolution and send documentation to the Office of Academic Affairs.